Price Discrimination in International Airline Markets: Estimation and Identification

-Given this parametrization of the model, the demand process can be described by a vector of parameters, ${\Psi}=\left( \mu^{l},\sigma^{l},\delta^{b},\sigma^{b},\mu^{\xi},\lambda,\Delta^{\lambda},\Delta^\theta \right)\in[\underline{\Psi}, \overline{\Psi}]\subset\mathbb{R}^8$.
+Given this parametrization of the model, the demand process can be described by a vector of parameters, ${\Psi}=\left( \mu^{\ell},cv^{\ell},\delta^{b},cv^{b},\mu^{\xi},\lambda^n,\lambda^c,\Delta^{\lambda},\Delta^\theta \right)\in[\underline{\Psi}, \overline{\Psi}]\subset\mathbb{R}^9$, where $cv$ denotes coefficient of variation.
 The model is a finite period non-stationary dynamic program.
 We solve the model for state-dependent pricing and seat-release policies by working backward; computing expected values for every state in the state space, where the state is the number of seats remaining in each cabin.
-At each state, the optimal policy is the solution to a mixed-integer non-linear program (MINLP) because seats are discrete and prices are continuous controls.\footnote{ We perform calculations in MATLAB R2020a, using MIDACO's MINLP solver \citep{SchlueterGerdts2012}.
-For speed and accuracy, we use warm start points by (a) solving the no-price-discrimination problem first and (b) starting the MINLP problem for each state at the solution to an adjacent state.}
+The optimal policy is the solution to a mixed-integer nonlinear program (MINLP) at each state because seats are discrete and prices are continuous controls.\footnote{We perform computations in MATLAB R2020a, using MIDACO solver \citep{SchlueterGerdts2012}.
+We use warm start points for speed and accuracy by (a) solving the no-price discrimination problem first and (b) starting the MINLP problem for each state at the solution to an adjacent state.}